Delek Logistics Partners, LP research snapshot

 Business essence

-Delek Logistics provides the physical infrastructure that moves crude oil to refineries and delivers refined products to markets.
-Customers (primarily Delek US Holdings) pay for pipeline, storage, and terminal services that are essential and expensive to replicate.
+Delek Logistics provides the physical infrastructure that moves crude, gas, and produced water in the Permian Basin and delivers refined products to markets.
+Customers pay for gathering, processing, storage, terminal, and disposal services that are expensive to replicate, with about 80 percent of 2026 run-rate EBITDA now expected from third parties.

 Moat